Shpota/github-activity-generator/.github/README.md

 for the last year.

 ## ⚠ Disclaimer

-This script doesn't encourage you to cheat.
-Cheating is bad.
+This script is for educational purposes and demonstrating GitHub mechanics.
+It should not be used to misrepresent professional contributions or coding activity.

 ## Check my other projects